iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 > I like that mental health and not just COVID symptoms is tracked.<br> :date: __2020-11-11 07:13:33__

 > Clear to understand, easy to use<br> :date: __2020-11-11 03:25:16__

-> It's a great tool for seeing how your community is doing.
-Could you please allow the community poll to be skipped?
-I lot of days I can't get to the numbers of people feeling unwell.
-I want to see that everyday.<br> :date: __2020-11-08 15:59:29__